TariqAbughofa/active-audit/README.md

 It can be used to track changes to [ActiveRecord](http://api.rubyonrails.org/classes/ActiveRecord/Base.html), [Mongoid](http://mongoid.org/).

-Audting a model is as simple as including the **ActiveAudit::Base** module to you model like this:
+Auditing a model is as simple as including the **ActiveAudit::Base** module to you model like this:

 ```ruby
 class Product < ActiveRecord::Base